As part of the funding cycle, countries apply for funding from the Global Fund through a multistep process.

 See Catalytic Investments for more information.

-Details of the Global Fund’s multicountry funding for 2020-2022, including how to apply, will be finalized and announced in the first quarter of 2020.
+Details of the Global Fund’s multicountry funding for 2020-2022, including how to apply, will be announced later in 2020.